Sustainability

 Corks:

 Cork comes from the Cork Oak Tree and can take up to 25 years until it’s able to be harvested.
 Once your wine cork has done its job, it can be recycled into boards, flooring, even shoes.
-Using this recycled cork replaces harvesting other materials for product production.
-Collect those wine corks and find a drop off location near you with ReCORK.
+Using this recycled cork replaces harvesting virgin materials for product production.
+The Gardens collects corks from private and donor events and drops them off at a local organization.
+Find a drop off location near you with ReCORK.

 Trash Bags: